YOU HAVE QUESTIONS

 Does Just in Time collaborate with other groups?

-Collaboration is an important part of the JIT culture; we have over 150 collaborative partners.
+Collaboration is an important part of the JIT culture.
+We have over 150 collaborative partners.
 Recently, we collaborated with San Diego Center for Children to create a bridge for youth from in-care to adulthood.
 We also join with others to create systemic change, such as the San Diego County “Strengthen Children Families Advisory Board.”
+As part of our 100K Community goal to share and replicate the JIT model nationwide, we have formalized partnerships with like-minded organizations across the United States.
+And are continuously expanding our reach via the JIT Network.

 How many volunteers does JIT have and what role do they play?

 Volunteers are the reason why JIT succeeds.
-Over 600 individuals participate as youth coaches, Financial Fitness advisors, My First Home guides, event volunteers, and workshop presenters.
+In FY’ 22, we had 535 individuals participate as volunteer youth coaches, Financial Fitness advisors, My First Home guides, event volunteers, and workshop presenters.
 There are roles to suit a variety of talents, interests, and time frames.

 How can I get involved?